-After 2 weeks of soup classes, I thought I would’ve had my fill, but here I am again with soup.
-As winter draws to an end, I find myself making a last and furious attempt to eat as many nourishing bowls possible.
-Not that we don’t do summer soups, but it just seems more comforting for wintery weather.
-This Indian inspired lentil and vegetable soup is especially hearty, almost like a vegetable dahl.
+As winter draws to an end, I find myself furiously making as many soups possible.
+Not that we don’t eat soup in summer, but it just seems better suited to wintery weather.
+This Indian inspired spiced lentil and vegetable soup is especially hearty, almost like a vegetable dahl.
 The garam masala, fresh ginger and chilli gives it an Indian slant with warm, earthy notes.
-Lentils are an excellent source of plant based iron and cholesterol lowering fibre, with virtually zero fat content.
-A really smart and pocket friendly store cupboard choice.
+Lentils are an excellent source of plant based protein and cholesterol lowering fibre.
+It’s also a smart, pocket friendly store cupboard choice.
 I’ve used red and brown lentils.
-The red lentils are softer and cook down as natural thickener, while the brown lentils are more toothsome and add great texture.
+The red lentils are softer and cook down creamier, while the brown lentils are more toothsome and add great texture.

 Spiced lentil and vegetable soup & halloumi flatbreads

 1 garlic clove, minced